 By default, each time you run a MediaLab experiment, you need to enter a subject ID and condition.
 You can automate this process by using an AutoStart file.
-All you have to do is generate a text list of subject id's and conditions and call it "autostart.txt" and place it in your experiment folder.
-E.g.,
+All you have to do is generate a text list of subject IDs and conditions and call it "autostart.txt" and place it in your experiment folder.
+For example:

-When you run the experiment, medialab checks to see if an autostart.txt file exists in the same folder.
+When you run the experiment, MediaLab checks to see if an autostart.txt file exists in the same folder.
+If it does exist then it automatically runs the next subject ID and condition on the list.
 If it doesn't then you will be prompted for the subject ID and condition as usual.
-If it does exist then it automatically runs the next subject ID and condition on the list.

 MediaLab will mark the subject ID condition with a so it knows where to start next time.
-Following the session, Medialab will ask if you want to run the next session--if you say yes it automatically gets the next subject ID and condition from the list and runs it.
+Following the session, MediaLab will ask if you want to run the next session--if you say yes it automatically gets the next subject ID and condition from the list and runs it.
 This way you can run sessions all day on multiple computers and never have to enter a subject ID or condition.
 Note that you will probably want to create a unique list of subject ID's and conditions for each computer to prevent redundancy!